 The Akron Series in Poetry was founded to bring to the public writers who speak in original and compelling voices.
 Each year, The University of Akron Press offers the Akron Poetry Prize, a competition open to all poets writing in English.
-The winning poet receives $1,500 and publication of his or her book.
+The winning poet receives $1,500 and publication of his, her, or their book.
 The final selection will be made by a nationally prominent poet.
-The final judge for 2016 is Allison Joseph.
+The final judge for 2017 is Oliver de la Paz.
 Other manuscripts may also be considered for publication in the series.

 Guidelines for Submission

 1. Manuscripts must be a total length of at least 48 pages and no longer than 90 pages.
 Individual poems may have appeared in chapbooks or literary magazines, but we are unable to consider collections that have been previously published as a full-length volume.
 Translations are not eligible.